-• In November 2021, the CAC released the Regulations on the Network Data Security (Draft for Comments), or the Draft Regulations on Network Data Security.
-The Draft Regulations on Network Data Security provides that data processors refer to individuals or organizations that, during their data processing activities such as data collection, storage, utilization, transmission, publication and deletion, have autonomy over the purpose and the manner of data processing.
+In November 2021, the CAC released the Regulations on the Network Data Security (Draft for Comments), or the Draft Regulations on Network Data Security provides that data processors refer to individuals or organizations that, during their data processing activities such as data collection, storage, utilization, transmission, publication and deletion, have autonomy over the purpose and the manner of data processing.
 In accordance with the Draft Regulations on Network Data Security, a data processor shall apply for a cybersecurity review for certain activities, including, among other things, (i) the overseas listing of such data processor if it processes personal information belonging to more than one million users, and (ii) any data processing activity that affects or may affect national security.
-However, there have been no clarifications from the relevant authorities as of the date of this annual report as to the standards for determining whether an activity is one that "affects or may affect national security."
-In addition, the Draft Regulations on Network Data Security stipulates that data processors that process "important data" or are listed overseas must conduct an annual data security assessment, either by itself or through a data security service provider, and must submit the assessment report of a given year to the relevant municipal cybersecurity department by the end of January of the following year.
+However, there have been no clarifications from the relevant authorities as of the date of this annual report as to the standards for determining whether an activity is one that "affects or may affect national security stipulates that data processors that process "important data" or are listed overseas must conduct an annual data security assessment, either by itself or through a data security service provider, and must submit the assessment report of a given year to the relevant municipal cybersecurity department by the end of January of the following year.
 As of the date of this annual report, the Draft Regulations on Network Data Security has been released for public comment only, and its final provisions and adoption are subject to uncertainties.